Officials say Obamacare website improves as Republicans pounce

 Among the options being considered, according to a Senate Republican leadership aide, is attaching an Obamacare repeal measure to some other bill, ideally something Democrats support, such as a proposal to raise the minimum wage.

-The problem-plagued rollout that began on Oct.
-1 has hurt the popularity of the health care initiative but the decline has been fairly modest, a Reuters/Ipsos poll showed on Monday.
+The problem-plagued rollout that began on October 1 has hurt the popularity of the healthcare initiative, but the decline has been fairly modest, a Reuters/Ipsos poll showed on Monday.

-Forty-one percent of Americans expressed support for the 2010 health care law known as "Obamacare" in a survey conducted Nov.
-14-18.
-That was down three percentage points compared to a survey taken on Sept.
-27 to Oct.
-1.
+Forty-one percent of Americans expressed support for the healthcare law in a survey conducted from Thursday to Monday.
+That was down 3 percentage points from a Reuters/Ipsos survey taken from September 27 to October 1.

-Opposition to the health law stood at 59 percent in the latest poll versus 56 percent in on Sept.
-27 to Oct.
-1.
+Opposition to the law stood at 59 percent in the latest poll, versus 56 percent in the previous survey.

 Outside technical experts still believe the website is unlikely to function well under high volumes.